-I will be providing my results to local authorities in Somerset, enabling local decision makers to develop a regional conservation strategy that minimises the impact of development on greater horseshoe bats.
+I will provide my results to local authorities in Somerset, enabling local decision makers to develop a regional conservation strategy that minimises the impact of development on greater horseshoe bats.

-I’m very excited to be undertaking this PhD as the workflow I develop in Somerset could be used as a model for the rest of the country, meaning there is scope for my work to have a big impact on bat conservation in England.
+Partnership with Natural England means the workflow I develop in Somerset could be used as a model for the rest of the country, so there is scope for my work to have a big impact on bat conservation in England.